top of page

 A sequence of quartz crystal and Tibetan singing bowls are played, each one keyed to the energy centres of the body, where sound nourishes the nervous system.
 The Crystal singing bowls are composed of quartz crystals and have the ability to transform, store, and amplify energy.

-standart thinking projects.jpg
+standart thinking projects_edited.jpg

 tumblr_inline_o0zlqpRGD61rt3hqx_500-1.jp